 Plastic is everywhere: In your home, your office, your school — and your ocean.
 Among the top 10 kinds of trash picked up during the 2017 International Coastal Cleanup were food wrappers, beverage bottles, grocery bags, straws, and take out containers, all made of plastic.
 How did it all get there?
 Why is it a problem?
 What can we do?

-While it’s tough to say exactly how much plastic is in the ocean, scientists think there’s about 8 million metric tons of plastic making its way there every year.
+While it’s tough to say exactly how much plastic is in the ocean, scientists think about 8 million metric tons of plastic enter the ocean every year.
 That’s the weight of nearly 90 aircraft carriers, and the problem continues to grow.

 These plastics come in many different forms.
 Just think about all the plastic items you use daily: the toothbrush you grab first thing in the morning, the container your lunch comes in, or the bottle you drink water from after your workout.

 All these things get used and, eventually, thrown out.
 Many plastic products are single-use items that are designed to be thrown out, like water bottles or take out containers.
 These are used and discarded quickly.
 If this waste isn’t properly disposed of or managed, it can end up in the ocean.

 Unlike some other kinds of waste, plastic doesn’t decompose.
 That means plastic can stick around indefinitely, wreaking havoc on marine ecosystems.
 Some plastics float once they enter the ocean, though not all do.
 As the plastic is tossed around, much of it breaks into tiny pieces, called microplastics.